 Johnson Hall is comprised of double and triple rooms that have private bathrooms.
 The loft-able furniture present in the rooms provides a multitude of furniture arrangement options!
 To learn more about what the lofts are and how they can be used, visit our 'Loft Instructions' page.
 Microfridges come standard in the rooms.
 Beds use extra long sheets.
 Most rooms are 11'6" feet wide and 25 feet deep (including bathroom).

 To find information regarding hall policies such as visitation or quiet hours, please visit https://www.kent.edu/housing/hallways-handbook.

 Dining Close to Johnson Hall:

-Johnson and Stopher Halls together are staffed by a Residence Hall Director (RHD) and twelve Resident Assistants (RAs).
+Johnson and Stopher Halls together are staffed by a Residence Hall Director (RHD), a Graduate Assistant (GA), and twelve Resident Assistants (RAs).
 The staff's primary goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.

 The Stopher-Johnson Hall Council also operates with the goal of improving student living.
 Hall Council provides all residents with an opportunity to interact with one another through weekly meetings and a variety of fun activities and programs.
 The Executive Board provides leadership opportunities within the Stopher-Johnson complex, as well as the whole campus.